March 31, 2017

 “Originally we had no interest in opening a storefront.
 Yet despite the new legislation, there seemed to be a unique opportunity.
-Clearly our plans had to modify, but we were committed to succeed,” said Fostini.
+Clearly, our plans had to modify, but we were committed to succeeding,” said Fostini.

 This retail concept was fostered as one of the busier gun shops in town was closing its doors.
 To manifest their new brick-and-mortar, the partners chose to pivot.
 They changed their focus quickly to seize the opportunity to sell a state-compliant product, with a particular emphasis on handguns.
 Meanwhile, the manufacturing side of the company remained on hold waiting for the state to clarify what MSR parts and SKUs would eventually be legal.

 Opening the Law Enforcement Door — Serving the Men and Women in Blue

 Several weeks after New York’s Safe Act legislation was passed, clarifications were made for the law enforcement segment of the law.
 This provided the impetus for Ax Tactical to build and supply MSRs for municipal and government contracts.
 While supplying law enforcement had always been part of the company’s initial strategy, the legal clarification of the Safe Act cleared the road to truly serve this specific segment, and it presented the incentive to embark and maintain momentum on the company’s first large MSR opportunity.